 My novel O Paradiso was published in 1988 by Arbor House/William Morrow.
 Because it is seriocomic in tone, and set on the lower rungs of the New York opera scene, it was widely taken to be a roman à clef , which it is not.
 It’s a novel about problems of male generational adaptation to a world of rapidly changing mores.
 Its two protagonists, a macho voice teacher and a gay critic (“the Florestan and Eusebius and the collective conscience of O Paradiso”, as Richard Dyer put it in his review–see the Boston Globe, Apr.
 26, l988) pursue roughly parallel paths that finally converge around a fly-by-night production of Meyerbeer’s L’Africana at New York’s Beacon Theatre.
 There’s a subplot and many other characters.
 The novel is long out of print, but a few copies float about.

-Forthcoming: Opera as Opera: An American Perspective, a book on the current state of the art form.
+Forthcoming: Opera as Opera: The State of the Art, a book on the current state of the art form.
 For the seriously interested.